pdav5883/bowl-pickem/README.md

 - Error handling in lambdas to send error messages back in response rather than just "internal server error"
 - Fix CORS policy in API
 - Move data to DB
+- Current advanced picking method relies on client validation of number of each category, this should also happen on server side

 ## data.json format
 ```